Credit Card Numbers = Kryptonite.

-The biggest risk for any online registration software is in storing credit card information and not losing credit card numbers to hackers.
+The biggest risk for any event registration software is in storing credit card information and not losing credit card numbers to hackers.

 Hopefully, I have convinced you in my previous blog posts to go with an ASP, i.e. Application Service Provider, to provide you with online registration software.
 One of the chief reasons is because a good ASP should also be very good at protecting the credit card numbers of your customers.
 The PCI standard requires that your ASP encrypts credit card numbers.
 This fact alone is one reason why going with the cheapest ASP might end up in disaster.
 Even the big acquirers who encrypt their card numbers can hit the rocks.
-Consider what happened to Global Payments in April 2012. (read: http://www.theinquirer.net/inquirer/news/2165471/global-payments-admits-losing-million-credit-card)
+Consider what happened to Global Payments in April 2012 (read: http://www.theinquirer.net/inquirer/news/2165471/global-payments-admits-losing-million-credit-card).

 Processing sales in real-time is essential for any ASP.
 In fact, the roll-over time, i.e. the time it takes the transaction to make a round trip from the ASP to the acquirer and then back to the ASP, should be under 4 seconds.
 But, what about processing refunds?
 How important is it that refunds are done in real-time?
-We’d all agree that a refund should occur on the day it is made, but what if we could gain some “extra” security by delaying refunds until later that same day?
+We would all agree that a refund should occur on the day it is made, but what if we could gain some extra security by delaying refunds until later that same day?

 The simple process below dramatically increases the security of the credit card numbers housed on the ASP’s servers.
 The essence of the process is to keep ALL of the credit card numbers off of the production computers and instead on a secure encrypted USB drive.
 This encrypted USB drive would be locked in a vault, 99.9% of the time.
 For example, the Black Amour drive, made by Maxtor to military specifications, is an ideal USB secondary drive for storing the credit card numbers.

 So how could you operate with 99.9% of the credit card numbers inaccessible in a vault?

-- Each day, say at a secret time of say 11:40 p.m., the ASP attaches the USB drive, locates any credit card numbers required, and runs all of the refunds that have queued up during the day.
+- Each day, say at a secret time of say 11:40 p.m. the ASP attaches the USB drive, locates any credit card numbers required, and runs all of the refunds that have queued up during the day.
 The result is that every refund that was supposed to run in real-time is instead delayed and run all at once at the secret time on the exact day the refund was made.